 Nasal cones, dilators, and nose vents

 , whichever term you use to describe them, are referring to the same type of product, and come in various shapes and sizes.
 Some designs look like 2 mini golf ball baskets that are connected in the middle.
 Others look like a ribbed rubber-like cylinder with a hole in the center.
-And also, some are a basic piece of plastic that is V shaped.
+And also, some are a basic piece of plastic that is V-shaped.
 Whichever design and brand you choose, the basic premise behind the products is the same – to open up the nasal valve so air can pass through more freely, thus stopping the obstruction of the airway, which causes snoring.

 By placing the nasal cone in the nose, the diameter of the nasal valve increases, thus relieving sinus congestion or nasal congestion from allergies or if you are experiencing a cold.
 The increased diameter of the nasal valve also helps people with a deviated septum.
-The most beneficial effect of the the nasal dilators, is that it stops and prevents snoring.
+The most beneficial effect of the nasal dilators is that it stops and prevents snoring.

 Nasal dilators have not been proven to treat sleep apnea, a serious sleep disorder where your airway becomes obstructed and you stop breathing for seconds at a time, up to hundreds of times throughout the night.
-Sleep apnea should be diagnosed by a doctor and usually a sleep study is administered to determine which type of sleep apnea you may have.
-Some doctors argue that the nose cones can actually treat sleep apnea, since they are designed to open the airway and prevent the obstruction of airflow.
+Sleep apnea should be diagnosed by a doctor and usually, a sleep study is administered to determine which type of sleep apnea you may have.
+Some doctors argue that the Nasal cones can actually treat sleep apnea since they are designed to open the airway and prevent the obstruction of airflow.
 Ask your doctor if nasal dilators will help with your apnea, but don’t treat it yourself without consulting your doctor.